 I was no longer eligible for the Work Ireland Program because you had to be a student or recent graduate, but there was a loop hole that I discovered while I was in London.
 Through BUNAC’s London office I could apply for the Work Ireland Program, but it had to be done directly after the Work Britain Program.
 So as soon as my visa in England ended my visa in Ireland would begin.
 This meant that my Ireland visa would begin in July.
 It was my last chance to live in Ireland with a work visa and I decided to go for it!
 I would leave the end of July and stay for around 3 months.

 My Dad was doing okay.
 They did surgery and removed all of the lymph nodes around the area on his shoulder where the melanoma had been.
 He had been through his first round of treatments and responded well.
 It had not spread to any other area of his body and he was in remission.
 While we were all of course relieved that everything was going good so far, the stress of the whole ordeal had taken a toll on us.
-We got in a huge fight two days before I was supposed to leave for Ireland and were no longer speaking.
+Right before I left for Ireland our emotions reached a boiling point and we were no longer speaking.
 When I boarded the plane to Dublin I have never felt so alone in all my life.
 Luckily my dear friend Des, who I volunteered with in South Africa, is from Dublin.
 The few days I spent with him when I first arrived helped to lighten my soul.

 I decided that since I had lived in a big city (London) that I wanted to live in a rural area of Ireland.
 I pre-arranged a job out in the middle of nowhere in Connemara on the west coast of Ireland.
 I was excited to get out in the country and try something different.
 It is so hard for me to explain how strange and terrible this place was but I will try.
 It was a restaurant and bar, but they also offered horseback riding.
 I was to work at the bar and hardly get paid anything because they provided you with room and board.
 When I first got there I was so excited because the area was beautiful!
 It was right by the sea with rolling green hills and cows grazing.
 I immediately got a strange vibe from the owners, but hit it off with the German girl who was the chef at the restaurant.
 The first couple of nights I stayed at the owners house and then they moved me down to the house where some of the other workers stayed.
 The house would have been fine except for the fact that the plumbing/running water was not working and apparently the owners couldn’t be bothered to fix it.
 I literally had to go outside that night to go to the bathroom.
 When the German girl finally got me alone she said that I must leave this place.
 She was so emphatic that it was scary.
 I tried to tell her – oh it can’t be that bad.
 They will fix the plumbing….She said “No, you must leave!”
 She told me some crazy stories about the owners and said “tonight after work I will drive you in the middle of the night to Clifden.
 You can stay there until Wednesday when I have the day off and then I will come pick you up and take you to Galway.”
 I can’t explain it but I just trusted her.
 If she said I had to go and she was willing to help me then that’s what I was going to do.